calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 ---
 type: standard
-featimg: metropolitan.jpg
+featimg: sauronCropped.jpg
-title: Lord of the Rings re-intepreted as a Post-Apocalyptic Version of our Future
+title: Lord of the Rings as our Post-Apocalyptic Future
 homedisplay: featimg
 description: Lord of the Rings
 date:   2017-04-15 23:04:00 -0500